getinstancemz/listingtools/README.md

 ```

 ### nextlist.php
-Given a chapter or article number work out what the next listing tag should be
+Given a chapter or article number, work out what the next listing tag should be

 ```
 nextlist.php <article-id> <dir>